 - Godly order is the proper context for doing the “greater works” Jesus promised His disciples would do.
-If you’re not seeing greater miracles than the ones recorded in Scripture, then you might want to reconsider your definition of order.
+If you’re not seeing greater miracles than the ones recorded in Jesus’ ministry, then you might want to reconsider your definition of order.
 False order cannot and will not produce “greater works.”

-- If you’ve ever looked at a “flaky,” “spooky,” “goofy,” or “weird” person practicing spiritual gifts in a disorderly fashion, you know how unlike Jesus it looks.
-If you’ve judged such a person in your heart, that’s probably the reason those same gifts aren’t operating in your life.
+- If you’ve ever looked at a “flaky,” “spooky,” “goofy,” or “weird” person who was practicing spiritual gifts in a disorderly fashion, you know how unlike Jesus it looks — and you’re right.
+But if you’ve judged such a person in your heart, that could be the reason those same gifts aren’t operating in your own life.

-The only reason we find fault with people who demonstrate greater power than us is so that we can excuse our own lack.
-The only reason Paul could speak to the Corinthians was because he himself practiced the power of the Holy Spirit.
+The main reason we find fault with people who demonstrate greater power than us is so that we can excuse our own lack of power.
+The only reason Paul could rightly correct the Corinthians was because he himself walked in the power of the Holy Spirit.
 In Chapter 2, verses 4 and 5, Paul wrote, “My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.”
-Paul demonstrated the same power but was a better representative of Jesus in love, unity, and holiness.
+Paul demonstrated the same power but was a better representative of Jesus in love, maturity, and holiness.
 That’s why Paul had authority to speak to them the way he did.
-If you’re not living a life of power, then you have no platform from which to correct people who do demonstrate power.
+If you’re not living a life of power, then you have no platform from which to correct people (who do demonstrate power) about how they walk in power.
 First take the plank out of your own eye.